joeappleton18/-advanced-database-systems-2022/sessions/week_9/README.md

 - From your Atlas dash, click `clusters/collections`, and delete any existing databases that are in there.
 You may have one called `myFirstDatabase`, delete this.
 - Follow steps above to seed a production database.

-## Setting up a Heroku Dyno
+## Setting up a Cyclic Deployment

-Now we have a database set up, we are ready to deploy our application to Heroku.
+Now we have a database set up, we are ready to deploy our application to Cyclic.
 This is actually a very painless process:

 ### Making our Application Deployable